DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_exclusive_fields.md

 # Mutually Exclusive Fields
-'Mutually Exclusive Fields' is a Schema Constraint that.
+`Mutually Exclusive Fields` is a Schema Constraint that.
 It ensure only one of the fields are defined at any time.

+## Usage Example

 ```yaml
 schema: